waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - TALL_GRASS: Traversable.
 Wild Pokémon encounters.
 [Verified]
 - PC: Standing below (facing up) and pressing A allows access to item and Pokémon storage.
 [Verified]

+# General Lessons
+- Scripted Events: Scripted encounters (like Suicune sightings) are based on visible sprites in the Map Objects list, not hidden tile triggers.
+If the sprite is not present, the event cannot be triggered by walking.
+[Turn 22217]
+- Ecruteak Geography: There are two distinct buildings in northern Ecruteak.
+The NW building leads to the Burned Tower.
+The NE building (Barrier Station) leads to the Tin Tower.
+The Wise Trio appears in the Barrier Station after getting the Clear Bell.
+[Turn 22217]

 # Strategy: Suicune Hunt (Crystal Version)
 - Sighting 1: Burned Tower (Complete)
 - Sighting 2: Cianwood City (Complete)
 - Sighting 3: Route 42 Central Island.
-(Attempted, sprite not found).
+(Attempted Turn 22061, sprite not found).
 - Sighting 4 (Goal): Route 36 (Sudowoodo junction).
+[Start Turn 22215]
 - Sighting 5: Tin Tower 1F (Final Battle).
 Requires Clear Bell and defeating the Wise Trio.
 - Sequence: Burned Tower -> Cianwood -> Route 42 -> Route 36 -> Tin Tower.
-- Note: Scripted sightings are sprite-based.
-If Suicune is not at Route 36, I will re-verify Route 42 or check Tin Tower.
+- Note: If Route 36 is empty, I will re-verify the Barrier Station in Ecruteak.

 # Suicune Battle Strategy (Crystal)
 - Location: Tin Tower 1F (Final Sighting).